probcomp/bayeslite/doc/bql.rst

 ``INITIALIZE <n> MODEL[S] [IF NOT EXISTS] FOR <name>``

-   Perform metamodel-specific initialization of up to *n* models for the generator *name*.
+   Perform metamodel-specific initialization of up to *n* models for the generator named *name*, or the default generator of the table named *name*.  *n* must be a literal integer.
 If the generator already had models, the ones it had are unchanged.

 .. index:: ``DROP MODELS``
 ``DROP MODELS <modelset> FROM <name>``

-   Drop the specified models from the generator *name*.  *Modelset* is a comma-separated list of model numbers or hyphenated model number ranges, inclusive on both bounds.
+   Drop the specified models from the generator named *name*, or the default generator of the table named *name*.  *Modelset* is a comma-separated list of model numbers or hyphenated model number ranges, inclusive on both bounds.

    Example: